Holistic approach to gut health

 The consistency of stool is largely shaped by gut health.
 Hard, dry stool or prolonged transit time of intestinal contents in the colon increases mechanical stress during bowel movements.
 Very soft or frequent stools can also irritate the rectum.
 Both extremes can disrupt the delicate balance in the anal area.

-What significance does the intestinal environment have for hemorrhoidal complaints?
+What significance does the gut environment have for hemorrhoidal complaints?

-A balanced intestinal environment supports the mucous membrane throughout the gut, including the rectum.
-A persistently unfavorable intestinal environment can promote irritation in the rectum, which intensifies the subjective sensation of discomfort in hemorrhoids without causing the condition itself.
+A balanced gut environment supports the mucous membrane throughout the intestines, including the rectum.
+A persistently unfavorable gut environment can promote irritation in the rectum, which intensifies the subjective sensation of discomfort in hemorrhoids without causing the condition itself.

 How is the relationship between gut health and hemorrhoids medically classified?